Oh baby! Meet the first babies born at Philadelphia-area hospitals in 2025

 Philadelphia-area families are celebrating the new year with new additions!

-Jefferson Health announced that the first baby delivered at Jefferson Einstein Hospital in 2025 was Pop Shawn'Kartier Young, a little boy born to parents Eryka and Shawn Young.
+Jefferson Health announced that the first baby delivered at Jefferson Einstein Hospital in 2025 was a baby girl named Sophia Lee Trosky to parents Sarah and Glen at 12:20 a.m.

+Later in the morning, baby boy Pop Shawn'Kartier Young was born to parents Eryka and Shawn Young.

-Pop Shawn'Kartier made his arrival on January 1 at 4:26 a.m. at 7 pounds, 12 ounces, and is the third baby to join his family.
+Pop Shawn'Kartier made his arrival at 4:26 a.m. at 7 pounds, 12 ounces, and is the third baby to join his family.
 According to the hospital, both mom and dad and all their children were born at Jefferson Einstein.

 Over at Lankenau Medical Center, baby girl Dylan Avery Bucknor-Stark was born a few minutes later at 12:49 a.m.